Dee-M123/DM-Project-Portfolio/README.md

 There is a moderate (0.6) correlation between age and length of service.
 Most of the correlation on the heatmap falls on the negative side, but there is a very weak positive correlation of number of training with training scores and awards.
 There is also a very weak positive correlation of age with awards, and ratings.
 Average score does have a small impact on awards, ratings and KPIs.

 # Possible areas of exploration (aspects interesting to look into):

+When it comes to the distribution of employees across departments, the data is very unevenly distributed, as earlier alluded to.
+With this information, it would be interesting to see how KPI expectations and ratings vary between larger departments, and smaller departments.
+How training is distributed across the departments would be insightful to take a deeper dive into.

+With that in mind:

+   Hypothesis 1; we can theorise that larger departments will have to take up more training due workload related factors.

+   Hypothesis 2: Meeting KPI targets might be easier for larger departments

+   Hypothesis 3: there is a correlation between larger departments and awards

+Most people hold a bachelor's degree or higher, it would be interesting to see if education levels contribute to rating and training scores, as well KPI goals being met.

+	  Hypothesis 4: education is directly tied to the scores and KPI goals

+There is a higher number of male hired as opposed to females, it would be important to have a look at how the female scores and KPI performances defer from those of men:

+	  Hypothesis 5: there is a gap in the scoring, and awarding of females

+The project will also analyse how the skewed regional distribution plays a role in the overall metrical measures of performance, and how the different hiring channels contribute (if at all) to overall performance.